Provide the best evidence to support your claim.

 - The Notice to End Tenancy for disputes over ending a tenancy where the notice has been served

-- A Monetary Order Worksheet (PDF, 1.5MB) for disputes where one party is requesting money from another party
+- A Monetary Order Worksheet (PDF, 1.5MB) for disputes where you are requesting money

 When calculating the due date, do not count:

 - The day a person, business or the Residential Tenancy Branch receives the documents

 If the last possible date for it to be received falls on a day that a business is not open, the last possible date becomes the next date that the business is open.

 The best way to submit evidence to the Residential Tenancy Branch is online, but that isn't your only option.